sirupsen/logrus/README.md

 We've found this API forces you to think about logging in a way that produces much more useful logging messages.
 The `WithFields` call is optional.

+In general, with Logrus using any of the `printf`-family functions should be seen as a hint you want to add a field, however, you can still use the `printf`-family functions with Logrus.

 #### Hooks

 You can add hooks for logging levels.
-For example to send errors, to an exception tracking service:
+For example to send errors to an exception tracking service:

 ```go
 log.AddHook("error", func(entry logrus.Entry) {